MISAU-DIS/sis-rme-etl/README.md

 If *etlConfDir* is omitted, the same relative *srcPath* will be resolved from the directory where the main ETL configuration file is located.

 This mechanism differs from templates.
 Templates are intended for reusable and parameterized configuration blocks, while fragments are intended to split a large configuration into smaller files for better organization and team collaboration.

+### Templates vs. includeFragments

+Templates and **includeFragments** both allow ETL configurations to be distributed across multiple files, but they serve different purposes.

+**Templates** provide reusable and optionally parameterized configuration definitions.
+A template may be referenced multiple times from different parts of one or more ETL configurations.

+**includeFragments**, on the other hand, is intended to physically split a large ETL configuration into smaller configuration fragments that are assembled during configuration loading.

+In general:

+* use **templates** when a configuration block is intended to be **reused**;
+* use **includeFragments** when a configuration is being **split into independently maintained parts**.

+Both mechanisms resolve their files from the ETL configuration structure, allowing large ETL processes to remain modular and easier to maintain.

 ```markdown